taylorgibb/taylorgibb.github.io/_posts/2018-08-16-azure-functions-and-containers.md

 };
 ```

-The `delete` function only needs to get executed 6 hours after the `provision` function has started the container, so it has a slightly different `function.json` definition too.
+The `delete` function gets executed 6 hours after the `provision` function has started the container, so it has a slightly different `function.json` definition too.

 ```javascript
 {